• Skip to primary navigation

 Place skillet in the oven for thirty-five to forty minutes, or until the brownie is no longer wet inside when you test it with a toothpick.

 Set aside for at least fifteen minutes to cool.
-Slice your beet brownies and serve.

 An overhead shot of slices of brownies made with beets, with a cup of espresso on the side.